jformatb/jformatb/README.md

 ## Getting started

+The latest release is available for download on the [Maven Central Repository](https://mvnrepository.com/search?q=io.github.jformatb).
+Go to the [usage section](#usage) to see how to install.

+## Building

-At the moment the API is not yet available for download on the [Maven Central Repository](https://mvnrepository.com/).
-So to see the **Java Format Binding** in action you can just clone this repository and make a build in your local environment.
+To build your own version of the **Java Format Binding**, you can just clone this repository and make a build in your local environment.

 ### Prerequisite

 To build the **Java Format Binding** project, you need to install the following software:

  - **OpenJDK 17 64-bit** or latest
  - (Optional) **Gradle**: It is not required to install Gradle since the project contains a Gradle Wrapper, which is a batch/shell script that bootstraps/downloads Gradle in the required version by itself.
-As long as internet access is available, a call to `./gradlew` or `gradle.bat` will start this bootstrap.
+As long as internet access is available, a call to `./gradlew` or `gradlew.bat` will start this bootstrap.

 ### First build